felixlopz/hubrise-test-task/content/apps/pixelpoint-windows/en/understanding-logs.md

   description: Informs users on how to read the output in the Logs.
 ---

 PixelPoint Windows API saves every order from HubRise in a temporary folder on the local server.
-For each order, there will be **two files**: The **original order** pulled from HubRise, in **JSON format**, and the **order sent** to PixelPoint, in **XML format**.
+For each order, there will be two files: The original order pulled from HubRise, in JSON format, and the order sent to PixelPoint, in XML format.

 By comparing the two files, it is possible to troubleshoot failed orders and to understand the possible causes.

 For a detailed description on how to read and troubleshoot JSON requests in HubRise, see [Understanding Logs in HubRise](/docs/hubrise-logs).

-To understand the PixelPoint logs in **XML** format, you need to know how to read **XML** files first.
+To understand the PixelPoint logs in XML format, you need to know how to read XML files first.

 ## An XML Primer

-**XML** is a format to store and transfer information organised in nodes of **key-value pairs** with a hierarchical structure.
+XML is a format to store and transfer information organised in nodes of key-value pairs with a hierarchical structure.
 Each piece of information is divided into:

-- The name or type of information or **the key**.
+- The name or type of information (the _key_).
-- The content of the information or **the value**.
+- The content of the information (the _value_).

 Consider this example:

 `<ProdNum>123456789</ProdNum>`

 This node means that the key `ProdNum` is associated with the value `123456789`.
-Notice how the value is **enclosed** inside the key tags.
+Notice how the value is enclosed inside the key tags.
 You can think of it as a Russian doll structure: Each doll contains one or more dolls, and every half doll has a unique partner that makes the doll whole.

 For more extensive explanations, see this [introduction on the XML format](https://www.w3schools.com/xml/xml_whatis.asp).